cucumber/gherkin/CONTRIBUTING.md

 If one implementation looks completely different, this becomes a huge burden that will slow everything down.

-So for this reason, please don't start a new implementation that doesn't use Berp, or add a feature in one implementation without also doing it in all the other implementations.
+So for this reason, please don't start a new implementation that does not use Berp, or add a feature in one implementation without also doing it in all the other implementations.
 Don't refactor the code to follow some nice design pattern if it makes the code so different from the other implementations that it can no longer